Relativistic oscillator model with spin for nucleon resonances: Application. Regge trajectories of nucleon resonances

 \section{Application.
 Regge trajectories of nucleon resonances}

 We shall describe the $N$-resonance states and omit the $\Delta$-resonances.
-The reason is that in the quark-diquark picture the ground state $\Delta(1232)$ as well as its radial excitations correspond to the spin $S=3/2$ and thus can hardly be described within the Dirac-like equation we use.
+The reason is that in the quark-diquark picture the ground state $\Delta(1232)$ as well as its radial excitations correspond to the spin $S=3/2$ and thus can hardly be accommodated by the Dirac bispinor transforming according to the $(1/2,0)\oplus(0,1/2)$ representation of the group $SL(2,C)=Sp(2,C)\subset Sp(4,C)$ we use.

 To start with, consider the nucleon $N(940)$, the lightest state having $J^P={1/2}^{+}$.
-From Eq.~(32a) or, equivalently, from Eq.~(\ref{eq280}) it follows that the energy of the ground state with $n=0$, $N=0$ and $J^P={1/2}^{+}$ is $E=m$, {\it i.e.}, the value of the mass parameter $m=0.940\,$GeV is unambiguously determined by the nucleon mass.
+From Eq.~(\ref{eq295}) it follows that the energy of the ground state with $N=0$ and $J^P={1/2}^{+}$ is $E=m$, {\it i.e.}, the value of the mass parameter $m=0.940\,$GeV is unambiguously determined by the nucleon mass.
 The remaining slope parameter $\lambda=0.345\,$GeV$^2$ was chosen so as to fit the nucleon Regge trajectory that also contains the well-established states $N_{5/2+}(1680)$ and $N_{9/2+}(2220)$.
 We did not distinguish between this trajectory and that for the negative-parity states $N_{3/2-}(1520)$ and $N_{7/2-}(2190)$.
 Likewise, all other trajectories were thought to contain the states with $J=1/2$, $3/2$, $5/2$,... and the alternating parity.

 It should be pointed out that within our model the Regge trajectories can be obtained in three different ways.
-First, one can get the opposite-parity states with $J^P=1/2^-$, $3/2^+$, $5/2^-$,..., by switching from Eq.~(32a) to Eq.~(32b).
-Next, there exist radial excitations with $n=1,2,...$ Last, one should consider the Regge trajectories with $N=1,2,...$ which are obtained by shifting the $N=0$ trajectories down to 1,2,... units in $J$.
+First, one can get the opposite-parity states with $J^P=1/2^-$, $3/2^+$, $5/2^-$,..., by switching from Eq.~(\ref{eq301}) with $P=(-1)^{J+N-1/2}$ to Eq.~(\ref{eq302}) with $P=(-1)^{J+N+1/2}$.
+Next, there exist radial excitations with $n=1,2,...$ Last, one should consider the Regge trajectories with $N=1,2,...$ which are obtained by shifting the $N=0$ trajectories downward to 1,2,... units in $J$.
 It is the trajectories of this third type, generated from the nucleon trajectory, that correspond to lighter states and thus shall comprise most of the experimental points.
+Explicitly, we assign the $N$-resonance states to the Regge trajectories with different $N$, $n$ and parity as follows